dipankar/dial-coder/README.md

 ### Vision Model Configuration

-Qwen Code includes intelligent vision model auto-switching that detects images in your input and can automatically switch to vision-capable models for multimodal analysis. **This feature is enabled by default** - when you include images in your queries, you'll see a dialog asking how you'd like to handle the vision model switch.
+Dial Code includes intelligent vision model auto-switching that detects images in your input and can automatically switch to vision-capable models for multimodal analysis. **This feature is enabled by default** - when you include images in your queries, you'll see a dialog asking how you'd like to handle the vision model switch.

 #### Skip the Switch Dialog (Optional)

-If you don't want to see the interactive dialog each time, configure the default behavior in your `.qwen/settings.json`:
+If you don't want to see the interactive dialog each time, configure the default behavior in your `.dial/settings.json`:

 ```json
 {